whitaker-io/machine/README.md

   // see also the Google Pub/Sub, Kafka, and SQS implementations var pool *redigo.Pool

+  // publisher is a machine.Publisher used for sending data outside of the Stream var publisher machine.Publisher

   redisStream := redis.New(pool, logger)

   // NewPipe creates a pipe in which you can run multiple streams